utilitytech278/NETAssemblyInformation/README.md

 3. Clarification when only the CLR (Common Language Runtime) version is able to be detected.
 Prior to this, it was incorrectly labeling the CLR version as a .NET Framework version.
 4. Assembly Kind: Detection of the use of Preferred32Bit.
 5. Target Processor: Detection of ARM.
+6. Pressing Enter with an assembly selected in any of the bottom lists will open the assembly, functioning as an alternative to double-clicking.
+7. Using a natively rendered menu bar.

 ## Screenshots
 ![Context Menu](readme/contextMenu.png)